aneldev/dyna-ts-module-boilerplate/README.md

 _In this case there is no need to start additionally a builder as the other options, webpack takes care of it._

 You can use any web browser to test it.

-### Debug on nodeJs with devTools (via node --inspector)
+### Debug on nodeJs with devTools

 Call `npm run debug-dev-build` to start the builder.
 This builder watches your changes made in debug/ & src/ folders.

 Call `npm run debug-dev-devtools` to start and debug with the devTools debugger of your Chrome browser.

 Alternatively, you can call `npm run debug-dev-devtools-brk` (with -brk at the end) to place a breakpoint on startup of the app to catch early points.

 Open [chrome://inspect/#devices](chrome://inspect/#devices) to list the debuggable instances in your localhost, you should see your app there to debug it.

-Alternatively, copy paste the link generated from `debug-dev-devtools`;
-it is something like this: chrome-devtools://devtools/bundled/inspector.html?experiments=true&v8only=true&ws=127.0.0.1:9229/659747f3-20d7-45d9-8f8d-48c707d6f5eb

-The debugger is the debugger of your Chrome's browser, you should have Chrome to use.

-### Debug on nodeJs with node-debug

-**Dependency**, you have to `npm install -g node-inspector`.

-Call `npm run debug-dev-build` to start the builder.
-This builder watches your changes made in debug/ & src/ folders.

-Call `npm run debug-dev-inspector` to start and node-debug your app.

-You can close the devTools and this script will be called again to instantiate new devTools (changes in your code will be loaded at this point).

-Alternatively, can call `npm run debug-dev-inspector-brk` (with -brk at the end) to place a breakpoint on startup of the app to catch early points.

-The debugger will start automatically (as web page) in your default browser.
-The debugger works **only** in Chrome.

 ### Run debug code

 Call `npm run debug-dev-build` to start the builder.
 This builder watches your changes made in debug/ & src/ folders.

-Call `npm run run-debug-dev-build` and will run you debug application on node.js.
+Call `npm run debug-dev-run` and will run you debug application on node.js.

 The built code, ready to run is under the `debug-ground/debug-dev-on-nodejs` path.